xiaoluo2017/Voting_app/README.md

 * See everyone's polls on the home page
 * By clicking on the specific poll, see the options and results in chart form of this poll

-As a log in user, in addition to the above, you also can:
+As a login user, in addition to the above, you also can:
 * Create a poll with any number of possible items
 * Vote on everyone's polls, if there is no matching option, you can add a custom one.
 And for each poll, you're allowed to vote only  once
 * Browse all of your history polls